JoeGosse/marketplace/azure-marketplace-publication-guidelines.md

 2. Enter information under Engineering Contact.
 3. Enter information under Customer Support.
 If you only provide email support, enter a dummy phone number, and your provided email will be used instead.

-##4.4 Choose Azure Store categories
+##4.4 Choose Azure Marketplace categories
 In the categories tab, there will be an array of selections provided.
 Your offer may fall under these, and you may select up to five (5) categories.

 ##4.5 Try out your offer in staging